LICENSED CLINICAL SOCIAL WORKER

 Clients often come to me when they are:

-• Navigating the complexities of identity, especially at the intersections of culture, migration, gender, and sexuality.
+Especially at the intersections of culture, migration, gender, and sexuality.

-• Feeling weighed down by intergenerational trauma, systemic oppression, or the chronic stress of marginalization, and looking for a space where their experiences are honored, not pathologized.
+Systemic oppression, or the chronic stress of marginalization, and looking for a space where their experiences are honored, not pathologized.

-• Adjusting to major life transitions, including immigration, loss, relationship shifts, or becoming a caregiver, and wanting to feel more grounded through change.
+Immigration, loss, relationship shifts, or becoming a caregiver, and wanting to feel more grounded through change.

-• Struggling with self-criticism, shame, or disconnection from their bodies, and hoping to build a more compassionate inner relationship.
+Struggling with self-criticism, shame, or disconnection from their bodies

 No matter what brings you here, I approach our work with warmth, humility, and care.
 My role is not to fix or diagnose, but to accompany you in exploring what healing, agency, and self-acceptance can look like in your life.